Bit Blasting Probabilistic Programs: Motivating Examples

-The existence of multiple modes challenges sampling based algorithms as they tend to get stuck at one of the modes.
-Specifically, WebPPL using MCMC with Metropolis Hastings kernel and both Stan and WebPPL using HMC end up arbitrarily in one of the modes and completely fail to explore the other mode.
-Figures~\ref{fig:mm_mh} and ~\ref{fig:mm_hmc} show the results obtained using WebPPL, where two different runs get stuck in two different modes.
+The existence of multiple modes challenges sampling-based algorithms as they tend to get stuck in one of the modes.
+Specifically, WebPPL using MCMC with a Metropolis Hastings kernel and both Stan and WebPPL using HMC end up arbitrarily in one of the modes and fail to explore the other mode.
+Figures~\ref{fig:mm_mh} and ~\ref{fig:mm_hmc} show the results obtained using WebPPL MCMC and Stan HMC respectively, where two different runs get stuck in two different modes.
 On the other hand, \hybit{} performs exact inference on its discrete abstraction and so explores the distribution globally, allowing it to identify both modes.
-This is also the case for Sequential Monte Carlo (SMC) (Figure~\ref{fig:mm_smc}).
-Finally, to address the computational challenge of direct discretization, AQUA adapts its discretizing intervals to focus on high probability regions, and so it ends up identifying the higher probability mode (Figure~\ref{fig:mm_aqua}).
+Sequential Monte Carlo (SMC) (Figure~\ref{fig:mm_smc}), Psi and GuBPI also explore the distribution globally and thus, are able to find both modes.
+Finally, to address the computational challenge of direct discretization, AQUA adapts its discretizing intervals to focus on high probability regions, and ends up only identifying the higher probability mode (Figure~\ref{fig:mm_aqua}).